-We only have five remaining spots for Scouts interested in going to Florida SeaBase July 25-31, 2015 for the Coral Reef Sailing trek.
+We only have three remaining spots for Scouts interested in going to Florida SeaBase July 25-31, 2015 for the Coral Reef Sailing trek.
 In this High Adventure, you will spend your time living aboard a sailboat with your crew sailing, fishing, and snorkeling the Florida Keys.
 Total for the Sea Base adventure is $1500.
 If interested, please complete THIS FORM and return with payment to the Council Office as soon as possible to be one of the few to experience this unique High Adventure!

 Many parents who work or are looking for work must arrange for care of their children under 13 years of age during the school vacation.

 Here are five facts the IRS wants you to know about a tax credit available for child care expenses.
 The Child and Dependent Care Credit is available for expenses incurred during the summer and throughout the rest of the year.